freddiejbawden/notes/exc/google-file-system.md

 Arbitrary State Corruption; failure due to an internal failure.
 For example; bit flipping due to radiation.

 GFS combats these using traditional checksums.

+##  Fault Tolerance

+### State Machien Replication

+State machine replication is a method of detecting faults by having a deterministic set of states.
+If a state machine's state and output differs from the others, a fault has occurred.

+To implement this we need at least 3 machines to detect the failure, one which is faulty and two whom we compare State and Output.
+We can grow this fact to find that for supporting F failures, we need `2F+1` copies of the state machine.

+### Leases

+Leases aim to solve issues with consistancy between caches and the file store

+A lease is a contract that gives a holder specified rights over property for a limited period of time.
+In caching, this grants its holder control over its data.
+If a client wishes to write data, the lease holder must approve it.